Core concepts

 deck deploy

-This command will perform the following actions:
+This command performs the following actions:

-1. Builds the Docker image.
+1. Builds the Docker image: Using the Dockerfile in your project.

 By default, deck deploy uses the deckrun.toml file in the current directory.
 You can specify a different configuration file using the -c or --config flag.
 This is useful for managing multiple environments, such as staging and production: